Non-linear fitting with joint spatial regularization in Arterial Spin Labeling

-Imposing any kind of prior knowledge on the unknown parameter maps by means of Bayesian inference will unavoidably lead to a bias in the quantitative maps in the sense of the sampling theory of statistics.
-The amount of bias, however, can be controlled by the used prior and the weight between data and prior information in optimization respectively~\citep{Brinkmann2017}.
-To this end, the NLLS approach without any regularization can be considered bias free in the mean value under the assumption of Gaussian noise.
-The proposed method was able to closely match NLLS mean values in CBF and ATT even for just one average, suggesting that a good balance between data and regularization could be found.
-Regularization weights are scaled by the estimated SNR of the data by taking a Fourier transform and computing the ratio between the maximum of the central 5\% of k-space and the standard deviation of the outer 5\% of k-space.
-Even though this is a very crude way to estimate the SNR, it seems to capture the SNR loss over a reduction of averages well.
-The fact that no parameter tuning was performed between synthetic and in vivo fits also supports the effectiveness of the chosen SNR estimate based scaling of regularization parameters.
+\responseRtwo{R2.C2}{The improved noise suppression of the proposed method in the simulated phantom may be in part due to the way the phantom has been simulated.
+Flat areas in CBF and ATT favour the TGV$^2$ assumptions.
+To mitigate this effect, phantoms were generated with fine details in high resolution (1x1x1 mm$^3$) followed by down sampling to ASL resolution.
+This gives smoother transitions at tissue boundaries and reduces the amount of completely flat areas, which is reflected by the variation present in the reference itself (table~\ref{tab:tab1}).
+The influence is higher in gray matter as it consists of fewer voxels, compared to white matter.}

-The synthetic phantoms were down sampled to typical ASL resolution, leading to more realistic tissue boundaries due to interpolation.
-This results in not perfectly single valued reference tissue, as can be seen by the existence of an IQR for the reference in figure~\ref{fig:fig4}.
-The influence is higher in gray matter as it is consists of fewer voxels, compared to white matter.
+\responseRone{R1.C9}{Imposing prior knowledge on the unknown parameter maps leads to the fundamental problem of bias/variance trade-off, as the solution will depend on the used prior information.
+This is also true for the used MAP-based approach shown in this work.} The amount of bias, however, can be controlled by the used prior and the weight between data and prior information in optimization, respectively~\citep{Brinkmann2017}.
+To this end, the NLLS approach without any regularization can be considered bias free in the mean value under the assumption of Gaussian noise. \responseRone{R1.C3}{As we have seen in the phantom study, violation of this noise assumption can lead to a statistically significant bias for all methods.
+However, due to the lack of ground truth values for in vivo measurements and the wide spread use of NLLS we consider NLLS values for the case of four averages as our reference values for GM and WM.
+Using NLLS as reference is further strengthened by the overall least deviations to identity in our 2D histogram of all simulation cases (figure~\ref{fig:fig2_3}).